-"Environmental Protection Areas" include significant habitat of endangered and threatened species, significant wetlands and significant coastal wetlands, and a portion of privately owned land within an Environmentally Significant Area.
+"Environmental Protection Areas" include Significant Habitat of Endangered and Threatened Species, Significant Wetlands and Significant Coastal Wetlands, and certain natural features which are privately or publicly owned.
 It should be noted that the Town may also identify additional areas that are of local and/or regional significance for protection.